 These Friends first held meetings in homes, then in a 32 x 48 feet building at the north end of what is now Friends Cemetery.
 They established Friends Pacific Academy in 1885 and Pacific College (now named George Fox University) in 1891, at what was then the south end of College Street.
 Shortly after they built the present church structure there, Friends moved the college and academy to their current location east of North Meridian Street.
 The academy was discontinued in 1929.

-Newberg Friends Church is joined by Second Street Community Church and North Valley Friends as Newberg churches, with West Chehalem and Sherwood Friends within ten miles.
-They are part of Northwest Yearly Meeting of Friends Church, which is home to about 60 churches and more than 6,000 members in Idaho, Washington, and Oregon.
+Newberg Friends Church is joined by Second Street Community Church, West Chehalem Friends, and Sherwood Friends, as part of Northwest Yearly Meeting of Friends Church, which is home to about 55 churches and more than 6,000 members in Idaho, Washington, and Oregon.
 Actively spreading Jesus’ message, NWYM is part of Evangelical Friends International, home to about 160,000 Quakers throughout the world.